pmorales4/project-1-collegebasketball/README.md

 ![picture](images/readMe/arrayShot.png)

-Where I need to improve my code is within this function to fix the output of only two question to use instead of constantly going through the questions repeatedly.
+Where I need to improve my code is within this function to fix the output of only ten question to use instead of constantly going through the questions repeatedly.

 ![picture](images/readMe/funct.png)